 What do I need to bring with me on the trek?

-Your permit, obviously, but also some valid ID that can confirm your name.
-A drivers license or passport should do fine.
-You’ll also need the all the usual trekking equipment to keep your body in tip-top order.
+Your permit, obviously, but also some valid ID that confirms your name.
+A driver’s license or passport should be fine.
+You’ll also need the all the usual trekking equipment to keep your body in tip-top shape.
 For basics, we recommend:

 - Insect repellent

 - A light rain coat or poncho

 - Some layers for when it cools down at night

 - Trekking pants (the really cool ones that magically turn into shorts work well)

 - Hiking poles (or you can rent them in destination for about 10 USD)